pmbs-workshop/pmbs-workshop.github.io/index.markdown

 order: 1
 ---

-[//]: {% include note.html content="The deadline for paper submissions has been extended by two weeks, with the
+{% include note.html content="The deadline for paper submissions has been extended by one week.
-[//]: notification deadline also moved by one week.
-The new deadline will be Wednesday 24th August 2021 (23:59 AoE).
+The new deadline will be Thursday 8th August 2024 (23:59 AoE)." %}
-[//]: Paper notifications will be released on the 14th September 2021." %}

 [//]: {% include important.html content="The proceedings for this year's workshop are now available on the link above.